P

 Opening Ceremony

-A spectacular ceremony featuring both teams, national anthems, and the official handover of the trophy from the previous hosts.
+A spectacular ceremony featuring both teams, national anthems, and the official handover of the trophy.

 Team Rooms

 Separate team rooms where players strategize, bond, and prepare.
-These become the heart of team spirit throughout the week.
+These become the heart of team spirit.

 Singles Envelope

-Captains must submit their Sunday singles lineup in a sealed envelope before Saturday play ends, adding strategic intrigue.
+Captains submit their Sunday singles lineup in a sealed envelope before Saturday play ends.

 Victory Celebrations

-Wild celebrations, champagne showers, and the ceremonial raising of the trophy mark the culmination of golf's most emotional event.
+Wild celebrations, champagne showers, and the ceremonial raising of the trophy mark the competition's end.

 Latest Edition: 2024 Royal Montreal